felias-fogg/dw-gdbserver/README.md

 | 5V (if powered by debugger) | Vcc        | 2       |
 | GND                         | GND        | 6       |

-With a dw-link probe shield, it is best to construct or buy a cable with a 6-pin SPI programming plug on one end and single DuPont pins on the other.
+With a dw-link probe shield, it is best to construct or buy a cable with a 6-pin SPI programming plug on one end and single Dupont pins on the other.

 ### Powering the target board